freenas/freenas-docs/userguide/system.rst

    Review the boot environments and remove the *Keep* attribute or delete any boot environments that are no longer needed.

 Updates can also be downloaded and applied later.
-To do so, deselect the :guilabel:`Apply updates after downloading` option before pressing :guilabel:`OK`.
+To do so, unset the :guilabel:`Apply updates after downloading` option before pressing :guilabel:`OK`.
 In this case, this screen closes after updates are downloaded.
 Downloaded updates are listed in the :guilabel:`Pending Updates` section of the screen shown in :numref:`Figure %s <update_options_fig>`.
 When ready to apply the previously downloaded updates, click the :guilabel:`Apply Pending Updates` button.
-Remember that the system may reboot after the updates are applied.
+Remember that the system reboots after the updates are applied.

 .. warning:: After updates have completed, reboot the system.
    Configuration changes made after an update but before that final